 How will Covid-19/Coronavirus Affect my Alternative Investment Portfolio?
 Part 33: October 10

-For third week in a row, U.S. progress fighting virus death stalls out; World round up: Europe continues to battle its second wave; State roundup: infections continue to escalate uncontrolled in third wave; Another painful and underwhelming week for Georgia's bellwether economy; Economy forced to take another week of new record-setting job loss; Financial cliff update: the roller coaster week; Apartment landlords in tourism-dependent, high-expense cities start to feel the heat; Chasm between commercial real estate buyers and sellers grows even wider; Study finds that two-thirds of those who get Covid-19 are still battling chronic side effects months later; Update on my investment strategy.
+For the third week in a row, U.S. progress fighting virus death stalls out; World round-up: Europe continues to battle its second wave; State roundup: infections continue to escalate uncontrolled in third wave; Another painful and underwhelming week for Georgia's bellwether economy; Economy forced to take another week of new record-setting job loss; Financial cliff update: the roller coaster week; Apartment landlords in tourism-dependent, high-expense cities start to feel the heat; Chasm between commercial real estate buyers and sellers grows even wider; Study finds that two-thirds of those who get Covid-19 are still battling chronic side effects months later; Update on my investment strategy.

 (Usual disclaimer: I'm just an investor expressing my personal opinion and not a registered financial advisor, attorney or accountant.
 Consult your own financial professionals before making any financial decisions.
 Code of Ethics: I / we do not accept any money from any sponsor or platform for anything, including postings, reviews, referring investors, affiliate leads or advertising.
 Nor do we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.).